gauthma/LaTeX/docs/README.md

 Short intro
 ---

 In my interactions with LaTeX, I use a set of templates (some of which have an accompanying preamble in the `inputs/` folder), together with a couple of scripts for compilation.
-Here's the list of which script compiles which templates (more details below, on section "The templates"):
+Here's the list of which script compiles which templates (the latter are described below, on section "The templates"):

 - `compileTeX.minimum.sh` for the minimalist templates, `bare.tex`, `standalone.tex`, and also for `cv.tex`, which compilation requirements are similarly straightforward.